tomsunhc/2023-hw-mini/assignment/exercise03.md

 decoder and playback system using a tactile switch and onboard LED.
 The tactile switch is used to enter Morse Code, and the onboard LED is used to playback the Morse Code.

-The tactile switch is connected to GPIO 16 and ground.
+The tactile switch is connected between GPIO 16 and ground.
+Or, you can change this line of code if you wish to use another GPIO pin.
 This is indicated by the line of code

 ```python